Intro to Young Learners - Course Content

-As you may know, the CELTA course is aimed primarily at teaching adults.
-If you are about to go into the energetic world of teaching YLs (younger learners) you need to be equipped with a teaching toolbox of techniques, ideas and activities to make the lessons as rewarding as possible.
+As you may know, the CELTA course was originally aimed at teaching adults.
+Most of the skills are easily transferrable to YLs (younger learners), but it is great to also get specific techniques for children.
+If you are about to go into the energetic world of teaching YLs you need to be equipped with a teaching toolbox of techniques, ideas and activities to make the lessons as rewarding as possible.

-This two-day introduction course offers CPs (course participants) a clear structure of how to manage the YL classroom, set up activities, teach new language, develop skills and deal with common problems.
+This two-day introduction course offers CPs (course participants) a clear structure of how to manage the YL classroom, set up activities, engage learners, get students talking and deal with common problems.
 Every session is extremely practical with CPs receiving session notes and activities to take-away.

-- Speaking activities: Unlike adults who are motivated to speak and use English, YLs tend not to speak in English for the sake of it.
+- Speaking activities for YLs: Unlike adults who are motivated to speak and use English, YLs tend not to speak in English for the sake of it.
 This means that a good YL teacher needs a lot of strategies and techniques to not only motivate YLs to speak in English but also to develop their speaking skills.
-This sessions looks at the necessary skills needed and also provides CPs with useful ideas for speaking activities.
+This session looks at the skills needed and also provides CPs with useful ideas for speaking activities.

 Mode of assessment

 The certificate is awarded to participants who have followed the course, with no grading of coursework.

 Our 2-day Intro to YL course runs on Thursdays and Fridays.

 There are 3 sessions a day and the course runs from 09.00 – 15.00 (Thai Time)